End the Gas Chamber

 The reality is shocking: Currently, almost 3 million companion pets are euthanized in shelters each year.

-While one of the goals of Animal Aid USA is to end the necessity of euthanasia of unwanted pets, we still have a long way to go.
+One of the goals of Animal Aid USA is to end the necessity of euthanasia of unwanted pets however, we still have a long way to go.
 When an animal must be euthanized, it is imperative that it be done in the most humane way possible.

 Ban Puppy Mills